 The Minimum Order Quantity (MOQ) requirement specifies the lowest quantity of a certain product that a supplier is willing to sell.
 In eyewear industry, the MOQ is 300pairs/model in 3 colors.

-Chinese suppliers tend to have very low profit margins, as low as 2-3% is common.
-Price competition is fierce and Chinese businesses in general tend to be focused on keeping a low price rather than improving service level and developing new products.
-Low profit margin requires the supplier to produce a large quantity of products in order to break even.
+Chinese suppliers tend to have very low-profit margins, as low as 2-3% due to fierce price competition.
+Low-profit margin requires the supplier to produce a lot of products in order to break even.

 2. Subcontractors also have MOQ

-Every supplier need to purchase materials and components from local eyewear subcontractors, and every subcontractor requires the supplier to purchase a certain quantity.
+Every supplier needs to purchase materials and components from local eyewear subcontractors, and every subcontractor requires a certain quantity.
 The suppliers MOQ requirement is thus a reflection of the MOQ requirements imposed by its subcontractors.

 In Opticians Club, our vision is to help independent eyecare professionals to buy frames directly from eyeglasses factories without MOQ limitations.
-You can even order one piece per model, because we knew you will have steady demand for all of fashion styles.
+You can even order one piece per model because we know you will have a steady demand for all of the fashion styles.